fayolamenezes/marks-scrape/README.md

   - CIE (Continuous Internal Evaluation) Marks
   - Subject-wise Attendance Percentages
 - Outputs data into a formatted **PDF report**
-- Blank cells instead of NaN for missing entries
 - Easy to customize for any CRCE student

 ---